 Student & Employee Resources

 Trent University has been an academic leader in Indigenous Studies since 1969.
-To ensure this leadership is also reflected in our institutional practices, in response to the Truth & Reconciliation Commission Report, to support Indigenous students success, and with the goal to build trusting and mutually beneficial relationships with Indigenous people and communities guided by the four principles of recognition, respect, sharing, and responsibility, Trent University’s Board of Governors approved a series of initiatives.
-These resources are designed to provide support for faculty, staff, and students in learning about the treaty and traditional territory on which Trent is located, and in engaging with reconciliation during their time at Trent.
+Across the University, we work to build and strengthen relationships, understanding and reconciliation between settlers and Indigenous communities.
+While at Trent and beyond, we encourage you to learn about the treaties where you live, and walk a path of reconciliation.
+These resources are designed to provide support for faculty, staff, and students in learning about the treaty and traditional territory on which Trent is located, and in engaging with reconciliation.

 A smudging ceremony uses various medicines such as sage to create a cleansing smoke that is meant to heal the mind, body and spirit.
 Smudging occurs often at Trent University, and you are encouraged to participate when you have the opportunity.

-The Land on Which Trent Sits is on display in the Bata Library atrium.
-This exhibit displays the treaties between Canada and local Indigenous Nations.
+The Land on Which Trent Sits is on display in both Bata Library and Durham GTA atrium.
+These exhibits display the treaties between Canada and local Indigenous Nations.
 Watch Trent Durham GTA treaty wall unveiling.

 Trent sits on the homeland of the Michi Saagiig Anishnaabeg who have lived in this territory for thousands of years.
 The arrival of Europeans led to a number of agreements or treaties which saw Indigenous lands transferred to the British Crown.
 These agreements were the way in which Britain, and later Canada, acquired land for European settlers.

 Based on the Royal Proclamation of 1763, the Crown began to enter into treaties with Indigenous nations to transfer lands from Indigenous ownership to Crown.
 This process started before the establishment of Canada in 1867, continues into the 21st century.